Ferranti: Computers

 By the early 1960s their mid-size machines were no longer competitive, but efforts to design a replacement were bogged down.
 Into this void stepped the Canadian division, Ferranti-Packard, who had used several of the ideas under development in England to very quickly produce the Ferranti-Packard 6000.
-By this time Ferranti's management had tired of the market and were looking for someone to buy the entire division.
+By this time Ferranti's management was tired of the market and were looking for someone to buy the entire division.
 Eventually it was merged into International Computers and Tabulators (ICT) in 1963, becoming the Large Systems Division of ICL in 1968.
 After studying several options, ICT selected the FP 6000 as the basis for their ICT 1900 series line which sold into the 1970s.

 The deal setting up ICT excluded Ferranti from the commercial sector of computing, but left the industrial field free.
 Some of the technology of the FP 6000 was later used in its Ferranti Argus range of industrial computers which were developed in its Wythenshawe factory.
 The first of these, simply Argus, was initially developed for military use.

 Meanwhile, in Bracknell the Digital Systems Division was developing a range of mainframe computers for naval applications.
-Early computers using discrete transistors were the Hermes and Poseidon and these were followed by the F1600 in the mid 1960s.
+Early computers using discrete transistors were the Hermes and Poseidon and these were followed by the F1600 in the mid-1960s.
 Some of these machines remained in active service on naval vessels for many years.
 The FM1600B was the first of the range to use integrated circuits and was used in many naval and commercial applications.
 The FM1600D was a single-rack version of the computer for smaller systems.
 An airborne version of this was also made and used aboard the RAF Nimrod.
 The FM1600E was a redesigned and updated version of the FM1600B, and the last in the series was the F2420, an upgraded FM1600E with 60% more memory and 3.5 times the processing speed, still in service at sea in 2010.